 There are often no symptoms of colorectal cancer in its early stage.
 When symptoms are present, they include one or more of the following:

 These symptoms may be caused by advanced colorectal cancer or some other condition.
-It is important to report any of these symptoms to a doctor.
+It is important to report any of these symptoms to your health care provider.

 How to Prevent Colorectal Cancer:

 - Get regular screening tests beginning at age 50.
 If you have a personal or family history of colorectal cancer or polyps or a personal history of another cancer or inflammatory bowel disease, talk to your doctor about being screened before age 50.

 - Eat at least five servings of a variety of fruits and vegetables and whole grain foods and limit high-fat foods and red meat.

 - Physical activity is also important to reduce the risk.
 The American Cancer Society recommends at least 30 minutes of physical activity on five or more days of the week.